 Butylhydroxytoluene (BHT, CAS No. 128-37-0) is new to the list of prohibited substances.
 BHT does not have an official harmonized classification.
 BHT is included in the EU member state initiative "Endocrine Disruptor Lists", List II Substances under evaluation for endocrine disruption under EU legislation.
 Nordic Ecolabelling introduces an exemption for UV curing chemical products.
 BHT has an important function in such products and can be difficult to replace.
 Nordic Ecolabelling does not want to prohibit the use of UV curing chemical products as they have other positive properties such as low VOC content.
-If BHT receives a harmonized official classification that is not allowed in these criteria, then the exemption is no longer valid.
+If BHT receives a harmonised classification, the classification requirements in O26 will be applied.